Find out how banking scams work and what you can do to protect yourself. Be aware that fraudsters target consumers and

-A variation of this is a tactic known as ‘number-spoofing’.
-If your phone (mobile or landline) has ‘caller ID’, it will show the number that is calling you or let you know it is withheld.
+A variation is a tactic known as ‘number-spoofing’.
+If your phone (mobile or landline) has ‘caller ID’, it will show the number they are calling from or let you know it is withheld.

-But the caller may be able to change the number that is displayed on your phone, which some fraudsters use to suggest they are calling from a genuine bank number, then try to trick you into revealing information about your account.
+But the fraudsters may be able to change the number displayed on your phone, which they use to suggest they are calling from a genuine bank, then try to trick you into revealing information about your account.

-You should also be wary of text messages to your mobile phone that encourage you to visit a specific website, which seems to be genuine but turns out to be fake.
+You should also be wary of text messages to your mobile phone that encourage you to visit a specific website, that seems to be genuine but turns out to be fake.

-We have been told scammers are making our own switchboard number – 020 7066 1000 – appear in the caller ID of people they contact.
-Ofcom explains how to avoid ‘caller ID spoofing’ and why not to give any information to these people or call them back.
+We have been told that fraudsters are making our own switchboard number – 020 7066 1000 – appear in the caller ID of people they contact.
+Ofcom explains how to avoid ‘caller ID spoofing’ and why you should not give any information to these people or call them back.

 Online banking scam

-We have seen instances of bank websites being copied by criminals, with a similar address to the genuine bank website being used to trick customers.
-One way to end up on a cloned bank website is to click through to it from a spam email.
+Bank websites can be copied ('cloned') by criminals.
+These sites use a similar address to the genuine bank site and use it to trick customers.
+One way to reach a cloned website is to click through to it from a spam email.

-Scammers also send emails and text messages pretending to be from a bank, asking you to verify details such as your online banking passwords, PIN, or account or card details.
-This is known as ‘phishing’ and often comes with a story about why your details are needed, such as for a refund, a security and maintenance upgrade, or even as a fraud alert.
+Fraudsters also send emails and text messages that pretend to be from a bank.
+These ask you to verify details such as your online banking passwords, PIN, or account or card details.
+This is known as ‘phishing’.
+It often comes with a story about why your details are needed, such as for a refund, a security and maintenance upgrade, or even to stop fraud.

 Card details are sometimes taken by copying the information from the magnetic strip of a bank or credit card at a cash machine or in a store.
-This is known as ‘skimming’ and the fraudsters intend to access your account or create a fake card that has your details on it.
+This is known as ‘skimming’.
+The fraudsters intend to access your account or create a fake card that has your details on it.